 Computers and other digital devices are integrated to assist and enhance learning in all year levels.
 There is a gradual increase in complexity and students are encouraged to work through a skill development program as well as use Information Communication Technologies (ICT) as and when required.
 Both students and teachers use computers as a major communication tool, an integral part of their planning and presentation and as a source of enjoyment.
 Research, multi-media, word processing and design all form a major part of students" usage and interaction with computers.
 Teachers and students engage with ICT both formally and informally throughout the school year.
-In 2013, the school will commence an 'iPads in Classrooms' incorporating the use of tablet technology into daily teaching and learning.
-This will also operate in the library which will provide a digital literacy component.
+In 2014, the school had two BYOD iPad Classrooms incorporating the use of tablet technology into daily teaching and learning.

-Social climate
+Social Climate

 Students and parents alike acknowledge that this school is their preferred option.
 The family values-laden approach to all aspects of the school is identified as a key factor in parent satisfaction.
-They indicate that they consider the school to be a safe learning environment in which students are comfortable with the teaching and administration staff.
-A school where there is little anti-social behaviour and where they are treated with respect and dignity.
+They indicate that they consider the school to be a safe learning environment in which students are comfortable with the teaching and administration staff; a school where there is little anti-social behaviour and where they are treated with respect and dignity.
 They also acknowledge the high expectations teaching staff place on student learning and the resultant outcomes.
 Parents feel that Gilston provides their children with a high quality education and have an expectation that this will lead to success across the curriculum.
+In recent years the services of a part-time chaplain have been sourced to further support the pastoral care aspect of school.